siwany/picoCTF/General Skills/Nice netcat.../README.md

 > * You can practice using netcat with this picoGym problem: `what's a netcat`?
 > * You can practice reading and writing ASCII with this picoGym problem: `Let's Warm Up`
 ## Solution
-Open the terminal and type
+1. Open the terminal and type the following commands:
 `$ nc mercury.picoctf.net 35652`
-and you are going to to get the number lists and convert it using this online ascii to string converter: [Online string tools](https://onlinestringtools.com/convert-ascii-to-string)
+2. Once you connected, you will receive a list of numbers
+3. Convert these numbers into a readable string using an [online ASCII to String converter](https://onlinestringtools.com/convert-ascii-to-string)
 ![ASCII conversion](image.png)

 ## Flag